isomerpages/moe-dunmansec/_sec-1-registration/FAQ on 30Dec2022.md

 **4. What if my child’s third language lessons clash with their CCA training sessions?**

 Third language lessons are held at external language centres once or twice a week.
 As these centres have their own lesson schedules, students who opted to take up third language after school should check with the CCA teacher-in-charge on the CCA training days to ensure there is no clash in CCA training and their third language lesson.
 Students should avoid selecting a CCA that holds their training on the same day as their third language lesson.

+# Administrative Matters

+**1. Will there be transport options available for my child in Dunman Secondary School?**

+Our school does not provide school bus transport.
+Most of our students take public transport to come to school.

+**2. We were unable to purchase the required textbook and learning materials for our child.
+Will there be an opportunity to purchase them in school in Term 1?**

+Yes, the school bookshop will be open during curriculum hours for your child to purchase the required textbook and materials for their lessons.

+**3. My child is unable to purchase the school’s PE shorts from the vendor website as they are out of stock, when would the next available purchase date be?**

+The school uniform vendor will be available during the first two weeks of school.
+Students may purchase the PE attire at the bookshop beside the canteen during recess or after school lessons.

+**4. What is the average pricing of food in the school canteen?**

+**5. Where will I be able to get the details on the school fee for my child?**